Sid672/Rangoli/README.md

 # Happy Hacking:
 Hey,
-Now it's your turn to make your own Rangoli.
+now it's your turn to make your own Rangoli.
 Share your designs on [Link](https://hackclub.slack.com/archives/C01504DCLVD).
 I would love to see your creations.
 Keep enjoying and keep hacking!